School Info, Enrollment & Policies

 Right to Access Records

 The Family Educational Rights and Privacy Act of 1974 (FERPA) grants students the right of access to inspect or review their educational files, records, or data.
-If a student wishes to inspect his/her records, he/she must file a request with the Continuing Education Registrar within 10 days of receipt of the Right of Access form.
+If a student wishes to inspect his/her records, he/she must file a request with the Berklee Online Registrar’s Office within 10 days of receipt of the Right of Access form.
 The student will be notified as to the date, time, and location that the desired record will be available for inspection.

 The college maintains the following general records on students: permanent academic records and account payment records.
 A student file will contain a record of all non-Berklee affiliated individuals or organizations requesting access to it plus statements that specify the legitimate educational purpose for which access was requested.
 The Record of Access may be released only to Berklee personnel or to state or federal officials as a means of auditing the reporting of access to student records.